reinierdevalk/abtab/README.md

     $ echo $PATH

-> [!NOTE]
-> **For Windows users** On Windows, the installation paths that are on the system `PATH` must be in the Unix-style format that the CLI understands.
+:warning: **Note for Windows users** On Windows, the installation paths that are on the system `PATH` must be in the Unix-style format that the CLI understands.
 Cygwin, for example, uses the prefix `/cygdrive/c/` to replace the `C:/` in the Windows path -- meaning that every `C:/...` path becomes `/cygdrive/c/...`.

 ## Replace CRLF line endings
 If `source`ing a file or running a Bash script returns one or more errors similar to `-bash: $'\r': command not found`, the file or script in question contains Windows-style CRLF line endings (`\r\n`) that must be replaced by Unix-style LF line endings (`\n`).
 To achieve this, run